2021 Overnight Virtual Experience

 Alex leads the Franciscan Children’s Mental Health Research team, whose work is focused on better understanding and treating mental health issues among adolescents, particularly suicidal thoughts and behaviors.
 Alex also is a member of the Nock lab at Harvard University.

-As we move toward that future, the Tommy Fuss Team is committed to the mission of the AFSP now more than ever to fund research, advocacy, education, community programs and support for those affected by suicide.
+The Out of the Darkness Virtual Overnight Walk was a huge success.
+As always the Tommy Fuss Team is committed to the mission of the AFSP to fund research, advocacy, education, community programs and support for those affected by suicide.
+Thank you to our team members, donors and supporters for your generosity in funding this important work.